tim-group/norman/README.md

 It's 100% Javascript, so just copy the app/ directory under your web root somewhere.

-It also expects Elasticsearch to be available at /es/ on the same server you installed it on.
+It by default expects Elasticsearch to be available at /es/ on the same server you installed it on.

+You can, alternatively, install norman as an Elasticsearch plugin.

+Just build a .zip file of the

 # Screenshots